openmv/openmv-doc/docs/_sources/library/omv.image.rst.txt

    When applying a color lookup table to an image using `draw_image` apply the color look table first before scaling versus afterwards to prevent any artifacts.

+.. data:: SCALE_ASPECT_KEEP

+   Scale the image being drawn to fit inside of the image/canvas being drawn on while maintaining the aspect ratio.
+Unless the image aspect ratios match the image being drawn will not completley cover the image/canvas being drawn on.
+Any x_scale/y_scale values passed will additionally scale the scaled image.

+.. data:: SCALE_ASPECT_EXPAND

+   Scale the image being drawn to fill image/canvas being drawn on while maintaining the aspect ratio.
+Unless the image aspect ratios match the image being drawn will be cropped.
+   Any x_scale/y_scale values passed will additionally scale the scaled image.

+.. data:: SCALE_ASPECT_IGNORE

+   Scale the image being drawn to fill the image/canvas being drawn on.
+This does not maintain the aspect ratio of the image being drawn.
+Any x_scale/y_scale values passed will additionally scale the scaled image.

+.. data:: ROTATE_90

+   Rotate the image by 90 degrees (this is just `image.VFLIP` ORed with `image.TRANSPOSE`).

+.. data:: ROTATE_180

+   Rotate the image by 180 degrees (this is just `image.HMIRROR` ORed with `image.VFLIP`).

+.. data:: ROTATE_270

+   Rotate the image by 270 degrees (this is just `image.HMIRROR` ORed with `image.TRANSPOSE`).

 .. data:: BLACK_BACKGROUND